Shape the Regional Growth Strategy

 Long term Agassiz resident

-by Sue Gadsby , over 2 years ago
+by Sue Gadsby , about 3 years ago

 I have lived in Agassiz for close to 50 years and love it.
 My husband and I have raised 3 sons here and we hope to stay long past our retirements.